Rhodesian Ridgeback in an Apartment

 Can a Rhodesian Ridgeback live in an apartment?
 With adequate daily exercise, Rhodesian Ridgebacks can adapt to apartment living, though a home with a yard is preferable.

-With a typical weight of 70-85 lbs and lifespan of 10-12 yrs, the Rhodesian Ridgeback requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 70-85 lbs and lifespan of 10-12 yrs, the Rhodesian Ridgeback benefits from care tailored to its physical and behavioral profile.
 Below you'll find the key information organized by topic.

 Space Requirements